HdanielR/HdanielR/README_en.md

 📸 Researching **computer vision applied to agriculture**
 🐍 Focused on **Python, Django, Machine Learning and Data Analysis**
 🌐 Experience with **front-end and back-end** development
-🚀 Curious, analytical, and always learning something new ❤️ I like dogs, cats, plants, and pretending I’m good at games.
+❤️ I like dogs, cats, plants, pretending I’m good at games, and cooking.

 ---